 Omaruru - Swakopmund.
 We move westwards across the flat desert plains travelling to Spitzkoppe, an iconic group of curved granite mountains with vivid colours.
 After a walk amongst the boulders to view the ancient Bushmen paintings and engravings, we head towards the Atlantic coast.

-Please note: Any tours departing in 2020, day 14 will be at leisure partake in optional activities or alternatively just soak up the atmosphere of this little quaint German town and enjoy its beauty and beaches.
+The next day is spent at leisure to partake in optional activities or alternatively just soak up the atmosphere of this little quaint German town and enjoy its beauty and beaches.

 Swakopmund - Walvis Bay Airport.
 Today marks the end of your amazing trip.
 You'll be transferred by shuttle bus to Walvis Bay Airport for your onward flight.